Pearpoyn History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Pearpoyn reached English shores for the first time with the ancestors of the Pearpoyn family as they migrated following the Norman Conquest of 1066.
 The Pearpoyn family lived in Sussex.
 Their name, however, is a reference to Pierrepont, near St. Sauveur in the Cotentin, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
-CITATION[CLOSE]

 Early Origins of the Pearpoyn family

 The surname Pearpoyn was first found in Sussex where they were granted lands by William the Conqueror for their assistance at the Battle of Hastings in 1066 A.D.

 They were from Pierrepont near St. Sauveur in the Cotentin in Normandy.
 Reginald, Geoffrey and Robert Pierpont accompanied William into England and were granted lands in Suffolk and 9,000 acres in Sussex under the Earl Warren.

 The family it seemed had extensive property and holdings from an early date as seen by this account: "Robert de Pierrepoint was a person of such extensive property that being made a prisoner fighting on the side of King Henry III at the Battle of Lewes , he was forced to give security for the payment of then great sum of seven hundred marks for his ransom."

 In England, the mark never appeared as a coin but was a unit of account and was worth about 160 pence shortly after the Conquest.
 Based on a value of two-thirds of a pound, and converting to the price of silver, the ransom was about 267 dollars x 700 = Pearpoyn186,900 USD in today's value.